prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     - If you support any OpenRTB blocking parameters, you must document what exactly is supported and then you may set `ortb_blocking_supported` to 'true','partial', or 'false'.
 No default value.
 In order to set 'true', you must support: bcat, badv, battr, and bapp.
     - Let publishers know how you support multiformat requests -- those with more than one mediatype (e.g. both banner and video).
 Here are the options: will-bid-on-any, will-bid-on-one, will-not-bid
     - If you're a member of Prebid.org, add `prebid_member: true`.
 Default is false.
+    - Always add `sidebarType: 1`.
+This is required for docs.prebid.org site navigation.
 - Submit both the code and docs pull requests

 For example: